Meet the Other Phone. Flexible and made to last.

-Best toys for 9-year-olds in 2023
+Best toys for 9-year-olds in 2026, as recommended by parents

-Here are the best toys for 9-year-olds in 2023, according to the UK's largest online network of parents.
+Here are the best toys for 9-year-olds in 2025, according to the UK's largest online network of parents.

-By Gemma Lumley | Last updated Jan 10, 2024
+By Lucy Cotterill | Last updated Jan 12, 2026

 It can be tricky to buy for 9-year-olds.
 They are developing independent thinking, expressing their character more and have increasing patience for complex activities, yet they still yearn for childish fun and silliness.

 Family and friends often seek guidance from parents when shopping for gifts for a child.
 Of course, your youngster will have favourite activities such as crafts, books or sports, which should guide your choices and recommendations.
-However, with so many toys available and the uniqueness of each child, it’s hard to know the best toys for nine-year-olds to buy today.
+However, with so many toys available and the uniqueness of each child, it’s hard to know the best toys for 9-year-olds to buy today.

 The best toys for 9-year-olds: at a glance

-1. Best overall toy for a 9-year-old: Harry Potter Hogwarts LEGO
+Best overall toy for a 9-year-old

 Key specs